sjayawardena/p4-baby-tracker/README.md

 #### Superuser / Must Have (Completed)

-As a superuser I can get my superuser account set up so that carry out admin functions
+**As a superuser I can get my superuser account set up so that carry out admin functions**
 - Acceptance Criteria (AC) 1: Superuser account set up, the first for account set up for the site
 - AC2: Superuser can successfully log in
 - AC3: Superuser can see admin dashboard

-As a superuser I can view all registered users so that I can see their account information and usage.
+**As a superuser I can view all registered users so that I can see their account information and usage.**
 - AC1: View list of registered users
 - AC2: See date each user joined and date they last logged in
 - AC3: Change info regarding their account - such as username, email address etc if requested/necessary

-As a superuser I can create, view, edit or delete feed and nappy change entries for all users so that I can be in control of baby tracker app's usage
+**As a superuser I can create, view, edit or delete feed and nappy change entries for all users so that I can be in control of baby tracker app's usage**
 Acceptance Criteria
-AC1: View list of registered users with ability to create, read, update or delete their feed or nappy change entries
+- AC1: View list of registered users with ability to create, read, update or delete their feed or nappy change entries
-AC2: See date each user joined and date they last logged in
+- AC2: See date each user joined and date they last logged in
-AC3: Change info regarding their account - such as username, email address etc if requested/necessary #
+- AC3: Change info regarding their account - such as username, email address etc if requested/necessary #

 #### Superuser / Should Have (Completed)

-As a superuser I can search/filter registered users' entries so that I can see how much the app is being used to track certain things - e.g. feeds, nappy changes etc.
+**As a superuser I can search/filter registered users' entries so that I can see how much the app is being used to track certain things - e.g. feeds, nappy changes etc.**
 - AC1: Option in admin dashboard to filter list of site users' entries by type - e.g. feeds, nappy changes etc
 - AC2: Option in admin dashboard to search through entries by type - e.g. feeds, nappy changes etc
-- AC3: Option in admin dashboard to see when user's acccount set up
+- AC3: Option in admin dashboard to see when user's account set up

 #### User / Must Have (Completed)

-As a site user I can register my account so that I can use the Tracker.Baby site
+**As a site user I can register my account so that I can use the Tracker.Baby site**
 - AC1: Allauth successfully installed
 - AC2: New user logins can be created via allauth
 - AC3: New user logins work successfully

-As a site/registered user I can add, view, edit and delete entries for my baby's nappy changes so that I can keep track of when nappies were changed and the contents of the nappies.
+**As a site/registered user I can add, view, edit and delete entries for my baby's nappy changes so that I can keep track of when nappies were changed and the contents of the nappies.**
-- Enter a nappy change in the app, along with date and time
+- AC1: Enter a nappy change in the app, along with date and time
-- Specify wet, dirty, both, or neither
+- AC2: Specify wet, dirty, both, or neither
-- View all nappy change entries, edit or delete them
+- AC3: View all nappy change entries, edit or delete them

-As a site/registered user I can add, view, edit and delete entries for my baby's feeds so that I can keep track of when my baby was fed, and what type of feed it was.
+**As a site/registered user I can add, view, edit and delete entries for my baby's feeds so that I can keep track of when my baby was fed, and what type of feed it was.**
-- Enter a feed in the app, along with date and time
+- AC1: Enter a feed in the app, along with date and time
-- Specify formula, breast, and the amount of each
+- AC2: Specify formula, breast, and the amount of each
-- View all feed entries, edit or delete them
+- AC3: View all feed entries, edit or delete them

 ### User Stories - Not Implemented / For Future Implementations

 #### Superuser / Could Have (Not Completed)

-As a superuser I can view registered users' access to different features based on free or paid membership so that more features can be added for users who pay
+**As a superuser I can view registered users' access to different features based on free or paid membership so that more features can be added for users who pay**
 - AC1: Site users listed in admin dashboard as either free or paid users
 - AC2: Option to filter list of site users in admin dashboard by either free or paid
 - AC3: Information visible in admin dashboard about when user signed up to paid, if/when subscription is ending

 #### User / Should Have (Not Completed)

-As a registered user/site user, I can view weekly or monthly stats about my baby's feeds or nappy changes so that I can identify trends.
+**As a registered user/site user, I can view weekly or monthly stats about my baby's feeds or nappy changes so that I can identify trends.**
-- View weekly or monthly nappy change stats - how many nappy changes, how many of a certain type etc
+- AC1: View weekly or monthly nappy change stats - how many nappy changes, how many of a certain type etc
-- View weekly or monthly feed stats - how many feeds, how many of a certain type, average amounts
+- AC2: View weekly or monthly feed stats - how many feeds, how many of a certain type, average amounts
-- Easily access the stats through the Home page viewed upon sign in
+- AC3: Easily access the stats through the Home page viewed upon sign in

 #### User / Could Have (Not Completed)

-As a registered user/site user, I can view weekly or monthly stats about my baby's feeds or nappy changes so that I can identify trends.
+**As a registered user/site user, I can view weekly or monthly stats about my baby's feeds or nappy changes so that I can identify trends.**
-- View weekly or monthly nappy change stats - how many nappy changes, how many of a certain type etc
+- AC1: View weekly or monthly nappy change stats - how many nappy changes, how many of a certain type etc
-- View weekly or monthly feed stats - how many feeds, how many of a certain type, average amounts
+- AC2: View weekly or monthly feed stats - how many feeds, how many of a certain type, average amounts
-- Easily access the stats through the Home page viewed upon sign in
+- AC3: Easily access the stats through the Home page viewed upon sign in

 ## Database Entity Relationship Diagram